Supply Chain Finance: Working Capital

 The availability of working capital determines a business's liquidity and short-term financial stability.
 Business bodies with robust working capital have the potential to grow and invest.
 On the other hand, inadequate working capital leads to a shortage of resources and a business's inability to clear short-term obligations.

 Working capital boosts liquidity and facilitates smoother business production.
-Moreover, it ensures optimal utilisation of fixed business assets.
+Moreover, it ensures optimal utilization of fixed business assets.
 It also helps maintain a cash reserve, allowing businesses to meet contingencies.

 Types of Working Capital